Garda Vetting / Police Clearance Policy for Students

 - Bachelor of Early Childhood Education – students are re-vetted after year three.

-- Bachelor of Science in Nursing - General, Mental Health, Intellectual Disability and Children’s and General (Integrated) Nursing are re-vetted after any period of absence during a period of study.
+- Bachelor of Science in Nursing - General, Mental Health, Intellectual Disability and Children’s and General (Integrated) Nursing are re-vetted after any period of absence from their programme of study.

 - Re-vetting is required in instances where a student has advised the University that there are changes to their vetting circumstances since their original vetting status, e.g. convictions or pending cases.